Website Manager

 Defensive:

-• Tackling – First time is a warning.
-Repeat/obvious additional tackle moves the ball to midfield or the defense’s 5yd line with automatic first down.
-3rd tackle by same defender is 1st down at 2yd line & defender removed from play for remainder of the game to be reviewed by league for possible 1 game suspension.
+- Tackling – First time is a warning.
+Repeat/obvious additional 2nd tackle = defender sits out rest of the drive.
+3rd tackle by same defender is automatic 1st down at spot of tackle & defender removed from play for remainder of the half to be reviewed by league for possible 1 game suspension.

 Contact